|

 operations and supporting global Indian companies as they reach

+out internationally.
 There are three aspects to consolidation: clear

 legal and regulatory regime governing consolidation, enabling policy